 The U.S. Army Corps of Engineers is planning to dredge a deeper channel through San Francisco Bay to enable oil tankers to move greater amounts of crude to and from Bay Area refineries.
 Before the plan can proceed, both the federal government and the state need to prepare reports on the environmental impact of this project, officially called the San Francisco Bay to Stockton, California Navigation Improvement Project.

 Now the feds have issued their Environmental Impact Statement.
-The public comment period ends April 6.
+The public comment period has been extended to April 21st.

 You can read the Environmental Impact Statement at:

 http://www.saj.usace.army.mil/About/DivisionsOffices/Planning/EnvironmentalBranch/EnvironmentalDocuments.aspx (If using this link, go to “Environmental Documents/”Other Locations.”)